About

 July 2020: Geometric data analyis, beyond convolutions

 I defended my PhD thesis on July 2nd, 2020: a related video recording is available here.
-My thesis is the most comprehensive reference on my work: it is written as an introductory textbook for data sciences and shape analysis, from a geometric perspective.
+My thesis is the best introduction to my work: it is written as a textbook for data sciences and shape analysis, from a geometric perspective.
 If you just saw one of my talks on symbolic matrices, geometric learning and large-scale optimal transport, here is what you are looking for: KeOps library, GeomLoss package, Slides for the defense, PhD thesis.

 Miscellaneous

 I played the flute for 11 years at the Conservatoire Paul Dukas, in Paris.
 I especially enjoy playing baroque music: J.S. & C.P.E.
 Bach, J.J.
 Quantz, G.P.
 Telemann...
-In june 2014, I gratuated from the Conservatoire, obtaining a "Certificat de Fin d'Études Musicales" diploma.
-Here is my leaflet programme, in French: Mathematics in Music.
+I gratuated from the Conservatoire in June 2014, obtaining a "Certificat de Fin d'Études Musicales" diploma (Mathematics in Music).
+I am currently learning how to play the balalaika - check out this fantastic piece by Alexey Arkhipovsky to understand why!

 My other interests include ancient history, Chinese culture and pedagogy.
-Here are some books that I would strongly recommend:
+Here are some books, blogs and videos that I would strongly recommend:

 - Oliver Byrne's "Elements of Euclid": a pedagogical masterpiece.

-- Thucydide's history of the Peloponnesian war, a thrilling mix of adventure and reflection.
+- Thucydide's history of the Peloponnesian war, a thrilling mix of adventure and wisdom.

 - Chaos and Dimensions, two movies by Jos Leys, Aurélien Alvarez and Étienne Ghys.
 A must-see for anyone interested in math!